 Belarus failed to make an impact in qualifying for the 1994, 1998, 2006, 2010 and 2014 World Cups yet narrowly missed out on the play-offs for Korea/Japan 2002.
 Their best performances have arguably come in UEFA European Championship qualification – beating the Netherlands at home in the EURO '96 preliminaries, picking up four points from France in the 2012 campaign, and drawing twice with Italy and once with Denmark on the road to UEFA EURO 2000.

 A first trophy at national-team level arrived in 2002 when Belarus won a Moscow tournament contested by the Federal Republic of Yugoslavia, Ukraine and Russia.
 That victory heralded further advancements on and off the field.
 Not only does the BFF boast national representative sides at all age groups; Belarus's football community is proving adept at meeting the challenges of the modern game.
-Two notable examples came as the BFF hosted the eight-nation final round of the UEFA European Women's Under-19 Championship in 2009, before two summers later Belarus's men were semi-finalists at the UEFA European U21 Championship in Denmark.
+Two notable examples came as the BFF hosted the eight-nation final round of the UEFA European Women's Under-19 Championship in 2009, before two summers later Belarus's men were semi-finalists at the UEFA European U21 Championship in Denmark, winning the right to play at the 2012 Olympic Games in London.

 Date of birth: 1 December 1969